 Grosseto is not a very large town so visitors will find it easy to navigate on foot.
 Rented bicycles are another popular option for getting around the area.
 Traffic and parking is not usually a problem so it is also easy to see Grosseto by car.

 Grosseto has many traditional restaurants, osterias and trattorias where visitors can sample regional fare.
 For those interested in more international types of cuisine there are a few choices to be found in Grosseto, but not many.
-Some great restaurants in the city you might want to try include Ristorante Canapone, Big Pizza, Rstorante Bucca di San Lorenzo and Rstorante II Carrettino.
+Some great restaurants in the city you might want to try include Ristorante Canapone, Big Pizza, Ristorante Buca di San Lorenzo and Ristorante II Carrettino.

 The weekly food markets held in the town are not only a shopping experience, but the best way to catch a glimpse of the lifestyle of the local residences.
 These markets are usually very crowded, but worth it as they offer a great selection of breads, cheeses, fruits, vegetables and other food items.
 Local wines are available almost everywhere and olive oil is also available in all food stores.